Frequently Asked Questions

 What is SCOPES-DF?

 Scaling a Community of Practice for Education in STEM through Digital Fabrication.
 This project aims to catalyze STEM learning in formal educational environments through digital fabrication technologies and practices found in a fab lab or makerspace.
-Year one of the project has two major phases.
-Phase I is a call for activities and projects to develop a compilation of digital fabrication lessons that have been aligned to standards and adapted for open source distribution.
+The initial project phases included a call for activities and projects to develop a compilation of digital fabrication lessons that were aligned to standards and adapted for open source distribution.
 These lessons can be found under the tag, Fab Tested on the website.
-During the 2017-2018 school year, we lead an experiential leadership cohort of up to 3 schools for a year long partnership of professional development and curriculum development.
+During the 2017-2018 school year, we lead an experiential leadership cohort with two schools for a year-long partnership of professional development and curriculum development.
 A number of the ideas cultivated and lessons learned from this leadership cohort can be found in our playbook.

 Who are supporters of SCOPES-DF?